pagethemage/fv-appt-platform-railway-fork-/README.md

     npm start
     ```

-4. Open `http://localhost:3000` to view it in the browser.
-Keep the terminal open.
+4. Open `http://localhost:3000` to view the webapp in the browser.

+> Keep terminal open to host front-end.

 ## Build back-end